PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 phase-specific targets without aggregation.
 Policy selection, ordering, shared scope, and boundaries remain unchanged.

+The following attention-QKV Reshape/Transpose compatibility owner returns one rewrite counter, has one direct production occurrence, and receives the live Session LayoutState.
+Its result is currently discarded.
+Strict characterization fixes a late attention-QKV target between the captured base-only channel-shuffle/Gather tuple and attention Gather/Transpose/Reshape cleanup.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes